Gibson Jimi Hendrix 1969 Flying V Review & Prices

 Gibson Jimi Hendrix 1969 Flying V Nut Width

 The Gibson Jimi Hendrix 1969 Flying V has a nut width of 40.6mm (1.6'').
-This is narrower than the typical 43mm (1 11/16") width.
+This is considered a narrow width for a 6-string guitar.
 This means that this guitar will have a narrower string separation at the nut, which will affect your fretting hand.

 Frets